 This 1+4+1 HDI PCB has no buried vias and requires only one time of laminating.
 Layers 2-3 is a core, and on it adds to a laminate and copper foil.
 Layers 4-5 is the other core, and under it adds a laminate and a copper foil.
 Between the two cores adds to a laminate.
 A laminating force presses the layers, and we get a lamination, which is even simpler than many multilayer PCBs.

-For this 1+4+1 HDI, it is another story.
+For 1+4+1 HDI, it is another story.
 The board has blind vias, buried vias, and through holes.
 Layers 2-5 are laminated and there's mechanical drilling for the buried vias.
 Then layer 1 and layer 6 are added to the core.
 And there is a second time for laminating.

-Though the above two 1+4+1 HDI PCBs both require only one time of laser drilling, the stackup without buried vias require only one time of laminating, while the other with buried vias in layers 2-4 requires twice.
+Though the above two 1+4+1 HDI PCBs both require only one time of laser drilling, the stackup without buried vias requires only one time of laminating, while the other with buried vias in layers 2-4 requires twice.
 The price of the former is lower than the latter.

 The same can be obtained for a 2+4+2 HDI PCB.
 If the PCB designer changes the buried via from layers 3-6 to layers 2-7, the board saves one time of laminating.

-Increasing the HDI PCB thickness to Reduce HDI PCB Price
+Increasing the HDI PCB Thickness to Reduce HDI PCB Price

 For a thin HDI PCB with a complex stackup, increasing the HDI PCB thickness can make it easier to fabricate so that the price can be reduced.
 But this is not absolute.